JalalAl-Tamimi/JalalAl-Tamimi.github.io/README.md

-This repo contains various open source documents (R notebooks, and Praat scripts) used in my own research and/or teaching.
+This repo contains various open source documents used in my own research and/or teaching.
+These are related to [Praat scripts used in my research](https://github.com/JalalAl-Tamimi/JalalAl-Tamimi.github.io/blob/master/README.md#research-r-notebooks)

 # Research (Praat scripts)